 - A. Any violation of Florida State laws regarding alcohol will be considered grounds for University disciplinary action.
 These include: - i.
-Possession and/or consumption of alcoholic beverages if under the age of 21 (including alcohol-based drinks, e.g., FourLoko). - ii.
+Possession and/or consumption of alcoholic beverages if under the age of 21 (including alcohol-based drinks). - ii.
 Selling, giving, serving alcoholic beverages, or permitting alcohol to be served to persons under 21. - iii.
 Misrepresenting or misstating one's age or using altered identification for the purpose of procuring alcoholic beverages. - iv.
 Consuming or possessing open containers of alcoholic beverages including secondary containers, while in municipal parks, playgrounds, sidewalks, streets, or being found in the state of intoxication on a street or in a public place.
 This open container law applies both on and off University Campus.
 This includes the consumption/possession of open alcohol in residence hall corridors, lounges, and any public areas both on and off University Campus. - v.
 Common sources of alcohol, including but not limited to, kegs and party balls (empty or full) are prohibited, except as outlined in the Social Event Guidelines. - vi.
 Devices and games designed for the rapid consumption of alcohol or any other substance including, but not limited to beer pong, water pong, funnels and/or beer bongs are prohibited. - vii.
 Driving with a blood alcohol level of 0.08% or more. - viii.
 Possession and/or consumption of alcoholic beverages is strictly prohibited on University Campus before the start of classes regardless of age.
-University Campus is considered "dry" for new and returning students during Orientation/Week of Welcome (fall, spring, summer) and for other students who have been approved to return early.
-This includes all approved students participating in extended housing. - B. Students who are over 21 years old may complete and submit a Residence Life Wet Room Agreement that would allow 21-year-old students to consume alcohol within that room. - i.
-Possession of alcohol and/or alcohol containers within any room/suite that is not authorized to be a "wet room", regardless of occupant's age, constitutes a violation of the University's alcohol policy.
+University Campus is considered "dry" for all new and returning students during Orientation/Week of Welcome (fall, spring, summer) and for other students who have been approved to return early.
+This includes all approved students participating in extended housing.
+Students who are over 21 years old may consume alcohol within their room, except before classes begin and during the first two weeks of each semester.
+Students over the age of 21 may not consume alcoholic beverages in the presence of anyone under the age of 21.
+Therefore, in most cases, students over the age of 21 must store and consume alcohol within their own bedroom or in the common room if all students under the age of 21 are not present. - a.
+Possession of alcohol and/or alcohol containers within any room/suite during the period outlined above, regardless of occupant's age, constitutes a violation of the University's alcohol policy.